clinta/clinta.github.io/content/resume/index.md

 :    **Microsoft Systems Administrator** Liberty University, Lynchburg, VA :    Responsible for design and maintenance of Active Directory, Exchange,
      and all other critical Microsoft services.
-     * Migrated a 350,000 user environment from Exhange 2007 to a hybrid Office 365 and Exchange 2010 deployment.
+     * Migrated a 350,000 user environment from Exchange 2007 to a hybrid Office 365 and Exchange 2010 deployment.
 {{< /resSection >}}